Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 Max Strus Insights vs. the Nuggets

-- Strus is averaging 7.0 three-point field goal attempts per game this season, which is 19.7% of his team's attempts from beyond the arc.
+- Strus is responsible for taking 11.3% of his team's field goal attempts this season with 9.9 per game.

-- Strus' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets give up 112.5 points per contest, eighth-ranked in the league.
+- On defense, the Nuggets have conceded 112.5 points per contest, which is eighth-best in the NBA.

-- The Nuggets are the best team in the NBA, giving up 40.8 rebounds per contest.
+- On the glass, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per contest.

-- The Nuggets are the 15th-ranked squad in the NBA, giving up 25.7 assists per game.

-- The Nuggets are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per contest.
+- In terms of assists, the Nuggets have allowed 25.7 per game, 15th in the NBA.

+- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the league.

 Max Strus vs. the Nuggets